Find a Qualified Attorney Near You

 Judges often order mediation in family law and small claims cases as part of the court process.
 Mediation takes less time than a traditional hearing.
 In these types of cases, the issue is not who is right or wrong but how each side can benefit from the resolution.

 For instance, in a divorce mediation, the parties may have an issue over child custody.
 A traditional divorce would have them argue before a judge, who would issue an order.
-Family mediation makes them discuss the matter together and offer alternatives they both can live with.
+Family mediation makes them discuss the matter together and offer alternatives they both can agree on.

 Pros and Cons of Collaborative Law and Mediation